franky1964/robotframework-liveresults/README.md

 # RF-LiveResults
-Robot Framework Listener to get Live Results in a wep page
+Robot Framework Listener to get Live Results in a web page